chris-pearce/scally/layout/README.md

 ## Why have them?

-See the [Why have layout?](../objects/README.md#why-have-them) section in the objects README.
+See the [Why have them?](../objects/README.md#why-have-them) section in the Objects README.

 Layout modules are extremely powerful and are the real work horses of any sort of UI build especially large-scale UI builds.